 Stephen Spielberg entertains us with his films.

-[Editor’s Note: each month, we re-run Daykeeper founder Maya del Mar’s profound and poetic take on the meaning of the month’s major sign.
-Here is Maya’s take on Sagittarius, the Seeker.]
+[Ed. note: each month we re-run Daykeeper founder Maya del Mar’s profound and poetic take on the month’s major sun sign.]